antmicro/astsee/README.md

 Copyright (c) 2023-2024 [Antmicro](https://www.antmicro.com)

 A suite of tools for pretty printing, diffing, and exploring abstract syntax trees.
-You can use the generic `astsee` tool that accepts mostly arbitrary tree-like structures in JSON format, or a variant for a specific AST type.
+You can use the `astsee json` tool that accepts mostly arbitrary tree-like structures in JSON format, or a variant for a specific AST type.
-Currently, only [Verilator](https://github.com/verilator/verilator) JSON trees are supported via `astsee_verilator`.
+Currently, only [Verilator](https://github.com/verilator/verilator) JSON trees are supported via `astsee verilator`.

 ## Usage